Garden Salad Vs. Caesar Salad – What Are The Differences?

 Where Does Caesar Salad Get Its Name From?

 Caesar salad got its name from the chef who invented the recipe.
 He was an Italian-American restaurateur based in Tijuana-Mexico, and his name was Caesar Cardini.
-He invented the salad in 1924 then moved to Los Angeles, where he had the salad and dressing patented in 1948.
+He invented the salad in 1924 and then moved to Los Angeles, where he had the salad and dressing patented in 1948.

 This salad is delicious and nutritious and gives your palate a taste of different ingredients.
 It is relatively easy to make and comprises different food groups making it healthy and packed with nutrients.